-An asthma attack - or an asthma exacerbation - can be very frightening.
+An asthma attack -- or an asthma exacerbation -- can be very frightening.
 You may cough, have difficulty breathing, or feel a shortness of breath.
 As you breathe out, you may hear a wheezing or whistling sound which may go away if your airway becomes more constricted.
-Life-threatening asthma attacks may result in people feeling fatigued and disoriented.
+Asthma attacks may result in people feeling fatigued and disoriented, and may even be life-threatening.
 If you see someone having an asthma attack and their skin begins to turn blue, you need to get them to the emergency room immediately.
 This is a sign that their oxygen supply is seriously depleted.
 With proper treatment, however, asthma is a reversible and manageable condition.

 - Q What is an asthma attack?